akovalyov/hipchat-desktop/README.md

 #### What does not work.

-1. Clicking on notifications.
+~ 1.
+Clicking on notifications.
 There is a known bug with Electron desktop notifications on Linux DE that may crash the app silently if notifications are clicked.
 Until this bug is resolved, do not click on notifications.
-You can track the progress in [the next issue](https://github.com/akovalyov/hipchat-desktop/issues/1).
+You can track the progress in [the next issue](https://github.com/akovalyov/hipchat-desktop/issues/1). ~ (Fixed in recent Electron)
 2. Audio/Video calls.
 Currently hipchat web app opens new window for video call and internally relies on `window.opener` there.
 There is Electron/Chromium issue with that.
 You can track progress in https://github.com/akovalyov/hipchat-desktop/issues/2
 3. Multiple accounts are not supported since I haven't determined the best way to handle the UI with multiple instances of the app.